• Skip to primary navigation

 Jump to Recipe - Print Recipe

-Fresh cranberry and white chocolate loaded and stuffed oatmeal sandwich cookies bursting with festive Holiday flair!
+Fresh cranberry and white chocolate oatmeal sandwich cookies bursting with festive holiday flair.

-Crisp around the edges, soft and chewy in the center, stuffed with cranberry cream cheese and/or vanilla mascarpone …. add these fun cranberry, white chocolate and oatmeal sandwich cookies to your holiday baking list STAT!
+Crisp around the edges, soft and chewy in the center, stuffed with cranberry cream cheese or vanilla mascarpone if ya wanna.
+You want this festive cookies on your holiday baking list stat.

 Cranberry, White Chocolate and Oatmeal stuffed Cookies; on a baking tray with parchment paper; stuffed ith either cranberry cream cheese or vanilla mascarpone, all done!